The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 The Sales pipeline dashboard is demonstrated in the following example.
 Sales executives, managers, and analysts can monitor the health of the sales pipeline with this dashboard.

-The sales pipeline dashboard enables sales managers and analysts to analyze the next steps in opportunities and timeframes for transactions.
+The sales pipeline dashboard enables sales managers and analysts to analyze the next steps in opportunities and transaction timeframes.

 E-Commerce Sales Dashboard